Liu-Haobing/Supplymentary-Data-For-Figs-/README.md

-# Supplymentary-Data-For-Figs-
+# Supplymentary-Data-andCodesFor-Figs-
-Study data and code in Dielectric levitation optical tweezers for powerful mesoscale biomanipulation
+Study data and codes in Dielectric levitation optical tweezers for powerful mesoscale biomanipulation